-Trump set to unveil tax plan in Indianapolis
+Trump sells tax plan as 'historic' opportunity

 - The framework also calls for slashing the corporate tax rate to 20%

-(CNN)President Donald Trump on Wednesday will unveil a Republican framework for tax reform that calls for sweeping tax cuts and a simplification of the tax code, framing the effort in a speech Wednesday as a boon for the economy, American workers and the middle class.
+(CNN)President Donald Trump on Wednesday unveiled a Republican framework for tax reform that calls for sweeping tax cuts and a simplification of the tax code, framing the effort in a speech as a historic opportunity.

+"This is a once-in-a-generation opportunity, and I guess it's probably something I could say that I'm very good at," Trump said during remarks in Indiana.
+"I've been waiting for this for a long time.
+We're going to cut taxes for the middle class, make the tax code simpler and more fair for everyday Americans.
+And we are going to bring back the jobs and wealth that have left our country and most people thought left our country for good."

-Trump in recent weeks has sought to crank up public pressure on the need for sweeping tax reform, but his speech in Indianapolis is expected to be the first time he offers specific numbers to back up his calls for the biggest changes to the tax code in decades.
-Trump will call for reducing the personal income tax brackets from seven to three, doubling the standard deduction for married and single filers, slashing the corporate tax rate and eliminating the estate tax.
+Trump in recent weeks has sought to crank up public pressure on the need for sweeping tax reform.
+In Indianapolis, he offered specific numbers to back up his calls for the biggest changes to the tax code in decades.

-Still, Trump and congressional Republican leaders plan to leave many of the finer details of the framework up to lawmakers.
+The President said his tax cut proposal wouldn't help the country's wealthiest taxpayers -- including himself -- but suggested it would bolster his legacy instead.

 "The goal with all of this is to give our workers the level playing field they deserve," a senior administration official said in a background briefing call on Tuesday.